django/deps/draft/0006-channels.rst

 Abstract
 ========

-Historically, Django's request handing has been very simplistic, built around the concept of requests and responses: the browser makes a request, Django calls a view, and the view returns a response back to the browser.
+Historically, Django's request handling has been very simplistic, built around the concept of requests and responses: the browser makes a request, Django calls a view, and the view returns a response back to the browser.